tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Final.md

 She gives us a final nod, a silent farewell, before turning and walking away, her figure gradually disappearing into the morning mist.

-Reine and I stand in silence for a few moments, watching the sun rise over the river.
+Reine and I stand in silence for a few more moments, watching the sun rise over the river.
 The world feels different now, altered by the night's events.

 —

 We drive back to the cabin, the journey a quiet one.
 The world around us is awakening, oblivious to the darkness that nearly consumed it.
 As we near the cabin, a sense of relief washes over us.

 Before we even reach the door, Kira bursts out, her face etched with worry and hope.
 She sees us, and relief floods her features.
-She rushes over, enveloping both Reine and me in a tight embrace, her body shaking with a mix of fear, relief, and unspoken questions.
+She rushes over, enveloping both Reine and me in a tight embrace.

 "Is it over?" she asks, pulling back to look at us, her eyes searching ours for an answer.